Unsung heroes: Feeding St. Helena during coronavirus pandemic

 A lot of the new applicants never would have thought of needing the food pantry before the pandemic, and many are apologetic about needing it now, Davis said.

-A new generation of volunteers is taking over the food pantry, such as Lisa Bertoli, retired teacher Ana Canales, and members of the St. Helena Odd Fellows -- including some of Davis' old students from her days at St. Helena High School, like Jason Kelperis.
+A new generation of volunteers is taking over the food pantry, such as Sarah Bertoli, retired teacher Ana Canales, and members of the St. Helena Odd Fellows — including some of Davis’ old students from her days at St. Helena High School, like Jason Kelperis.

 “Everybody in this town has been so helpful,” Davis said.
 “And I don’t know where we’d be without the Seventh-day Adventist Church.
 They’ve turned over their entire facility to us.”